FerretDB/FerretDB/website/blog/2024-08-19-otel-context-propagation-in-ferretdb.md

 such as trace identifiers, which are passed across service boundaries, allowing you to link different parts of a distributed request together.
-The most common approach to implement context propagation is by using [trace context](https://www.w3.org/TR/trace-context/) headers to pass this information between services, but this method is not always feasible.
+The most common approach to implement context propagation is by using [trace context](https://www.w3.org/TR/trace-context/) HTTP headers to pass this information between services, but this method is not always feasible.

-Most databases don't support such headers or other native ways to pass tracing-related context.
+Obviously, most databases don't support such HTTP headers or other native ways to pass tracing-related context.
 Approaches like [SQLCommenter](https://google.github.io/sqlcommenter/) have been developed to bridge this gap, enabling the connection between current trace data and database queries.
 In these cases, trace information is injected at the ORM level and passed to the database via SQL comments.